Data protection policy

 The UK GDPR requires Data Controllers to notify any Personal Data Breach to the applicable regulator and, in certain instances, the Data Subject.

 We have put in place procedures to deal with any suspected Personal Data Breach and will notify Data Subjects or any applicable regulator where we are legally required to do so.

 If you know or suspect that a Personal Data Breach has occurred, you must follow the Company’s data breach escalation procedure.
 You should preserve all evidence relating to the potential Personal Data Breach.
 Failure to report a suspected Personal Data Breach may result in disciplinary action.

-The GDPR restricts data transfers to countries outside the EEA in order to ensure that the level of data protection afforded to individuals by the GDPR is not undermined.
+The UK GDPR restricts data transfers to countries outside the EEA in order to ensure that the level of data protection afforded to individuals by the UK GDPR is not undermined.
 You transfer Personal Data originating in one country across borders when you transmit, send, view or access that data in or to a different country.

 You may only transfer Personal Data outside the EEA if one of the following conditions applies:

 (a) the European Commission has issued a decision confirming that the country to which we transfer the Personal Data ensures an adequate level of protection for the Data Subjects' rights and freedoms;

 (b) appropriate safeguards are in place such as binding corporate rules (BCR), standard contractual clauses approved by the European Commission, an approved code of conduct or a certification mechanism, a copy of which can be obtained from the DPO;

 (c) the Data Subject has provided Explicit Consent to the proposed transfer after being informed of any potential risks; or